DeyviAlvaradoLopez, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 Rob Cohen

 Rob Cohen is a retired technologist/farmer committed to practicing a sustainable lifestyle.
-He continues to work part-time as a technology consultant focused on helping non-profit organizations leverage technology.
+He continues to work part time as a technology consultant focused on helping non-profit organizations leverage technology.

 Donna Thomas